ArduPilot/CustomBuild/README.md

 ## For developers

 This website uses the flask library.
+The ardupilot directory must be in the same directory as the CustomBuild directory.

 To run: